brucemcpherson/effex-api-client/README.md

 }

 ```
+### state

+This kind of subscription, by definition, introduces some *state* into the API.
+Behind the scenes the statefullness is managed separately, and uses API calls to interact with the API itself.
+This approach allows different types of watching to be added on other platforms, yet still use the API to record what's happening.
+For each of the SDK methods mentioned in this section, there is an equivalent API call, but I won't document them here as they are still fluid.
+If you are planning to build an SDK in some other language then ping me and I'll get you started

 ## Contributing and environment

 Effex runs as a shared environment on google cloud, but you can also run your own if you prefer.
 I haven't written that up yet, but ping me if you are interested.